 The concept should say what the story is in a way that’s immediately understandable to everyone.

 Don’t like that word?
 How about: new, original, unique, curious, intriguing, fascinating, provocative, exciting.
-Mr. Snyder likes the word, “ironic.”
+Mr. Snyder likes the word “ironic” (as do others, and it’s distinctive–and important–enough to warrant its own listing, so see number 10, below).
 Use whatever word inspires you.
 Either way, the concept should present a situation that’s unexpected.
 Something you don’t see every day.
 Something that makes you do a double-take.